wp-plugins/nextgen-facebook/readme.txt

 = Q. How can I see what Facebook sees? =

 **A.** Facebook has an [Open Graph debugging tool](https://developers.facebook.com/tools/debug) where you can enter a URL and view a report of it's findings.
-Try it with your posts, pages, archive pages, author pages, search results, etc. to see how NextGEN Facebook OG presents your content.
-If there are Open Graph Warnings, read them carefully -- usually they explain that the information they *already have* for this webpage is in conflict with the Open Graph information now being presented.
+Try it with your posts, pages, archive pages, author pages, search results, etc. to see how NGFB presents your content.
+If there are Open Graph warnings, read them carefully -- usually they explain that the information they *already have* for this webpage is in conflict with the Open Graph information now being presented.
 This might be just the published and modified times, or (if the webpage has already been liked or shared) the title and image Facebook has saved previously.

 = Q. What about Google Search and Google Plus? =

 **A.** Google reads the Open Graph meta tags as well, along with other "structured data markup" on your webpage.
 You can see what Google picks up from your webpages by using it's [Rich Snippets Testing Tool](http://www.google.com/webmasters/tools/richsnippets).
-Use the "Author Link URL" and "Publisher Link URL" options on the NextGEN Facebook OG settings page to have Google associate author profiles with your search results.
+Use the "Author Link URL" and "Publisher Link URL" options on the NGFB settings page to have Google associate author profiles with your search results.

 = Q. Does LinkedIn read the Open Graph tags? =